flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ![ransac-outliers](./images/ex1/RANSAC_outliers.png)

 ##### After Euclidean clustering
 This is done to group or cluster each point with a particular group.
-The idea is that each point belongs to the cluster that is closest to it, and that each cluster comprise an object of interest on top of the table.
+The idea is that each point belongs to a cluster or group that is closest to it, and that each cluster comprises an object of interest on top of the table.

 ![euclidean-clustering](./images/ex1/euclid.png)